UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

              - ah now I get it, sorry: yes. the script will probably fail if it runs at 2 a.m. and you are not there to type the passphrase and it cannot find the decrypted key in its memory. one can give the unlocked private key probably a longer lifetime and one probably can use ssh agent to remember it for a while but I anticipate this to be difficult and not practical.
              - depending on the use case one could use some authentication tokens. so there are situations where one wants unsupervised authentication and it can be solved.

-- How about the support for using ftp or other related softwares?
+- How about the support for using ftp or other related software?
     - ftp is not secure, hence not allowed.
 Use scp or rsync.
     - not secure because data travels in plain text and it is easy to intercept it

 - Are you typing these commands in command prompt in your laptop?
-    - Yes, he's using linux so it's in the terminal which is the same as a command prompt, just named differently
+    - Yes, he's using Linux so it's in the terminal which is the same as a command prompt, just named differently
-    - When I tried to do in my command prompt, it shows this error: 'scp' is not recognized as an internal or external command, operable program or batch file.
+    - When I tried to do in my command prompt, it shows this error: 'scp' is not recognised as an internal or external command, operable program or batch file.
         - That's because you don't have `scp` installed on your system, you can download the install file from [here](https://winscp.net/eng/index.php?)
-        - thanks but i have winscp intalled on my windows
+        - thanks but i have winscp installed on my windows
         - do i have to go to that directory where it is installed?
-        - You can try, I'm not a Windows user so if you have already installed it I don't know why it's not being recognized, please let me know how it went when you ran it from its directory
+        - You can try, I'm not a Windows user so if you have already installed it I don't know why it's not being recognised, please let me know how it went when you ran it from its directory
-        - I stronly recommend to try <https://mobaxterm.mobatek.net/> on Windows which will give you a terminal, graphical connectivity, and also scp, all in one
+        - I strongly recommend to try <https://mobaxterm.mobatek.net/> on Windows which will give you a terminal, graphical connectivity, and also scp, all in one
-        - Yup, I use mobaxterm rather than putty, but I instaled winscp because file tranfer is slow on moba.
+        - Yup, I use mobaxterm rather than putty, but I installed winscp because file transfer is slow on moba.
           - ah. interesting to know.

 - Why should we not use scp command on the cluster?
 Maybe I misunderstood, but whenever we copy file , we should use scp on our laptop?